Simple Blinky Application"Fly 'n' Shoot" Game

 - multiple active objects, including an array of active objects;

-- designing the simple state machines in the QM tool and generating the code automatically (can be also done manually);
+- designing the simple state machines in the QM tool and generating the code automatically (can also be done manually);

 - using multiple periodic time events;

-- using mutable events with parameters;
+- using mutable events with parameters.

-- direct event posting to active objects;
+- direct event posting to active objects.

 - publish-subscribe event delivery;

-- initializing the QP™ framework;
+- initializing the QP framework;

 - starting multiple active objects; and

-- The DPP example is provided for most supported boards as well as in the command-line version (on the host).
-Please look for examples named dpp_<board-name> in the qpcpp/examples/examples directory (e.g.,
+The DPP example is provided for most supported boards as well as in the command-line version (on the host).
+Please look for examples named dpp_<board-name> in the qpcpp/examples/examples directory (e.g., @qpx/examples/arm-cm/dpp_ek-tm4c123gxl for the EK-TM4C123GXL board (TivaC LaunchPad)).

-The Dining Philosophers Problem (DPP) example is described in the Application Note: Dining Philosophers Problem (DPP) Example.
+The Dining Philosophers Problem (DPP) example is described in the Application Note: Dining Philosophers Problem (DPP) Example↑.

 Application Note: Dining Philosophers Problem (DPP) Example- Note